 Here are some questions you can ask:

-• What is the bank’s role as a trustee?
+- What is your role as a trustee?

-If you are new to the trust process, ask for some background information on how banks function as trustees.
-What will the trustee’s responsibilities include?
+If you are new to the trust process, ask for some background information on how trustees or trust administrators function.
+What will their responsibilities include?
 What will your relationship look like?

 Ask the trustee if there are mandatory distribution provisions, or if distribution is solely at their discretion.